Get

 Your Miniature Dachshund’s Activity Level

-Although this won’t give you an exact age, if you have a Miniature Dachshund that sleeps a lot, walks slowly, and doesn’t play much, the chances are they’re a senior dog.
+Although this won’t give you an exact age, if you have a Miniature Dachshund that is otherwise healthy, but sleeps a lot and doesn’t play much, the chances are they’re a senior dog.

 The Color of Your Miniature Dachshund’s Eyes

-Like most dog breeds, if your Miniature Dachshund is older, their eyes will start to take on a cloudy, gray appearance, usually due to the formation of cataracts.
+Like most dog breeds, if your Miniature Dachshund is older, their eyes may start to take on a cloudy, gray appearance, usually due to the development of nuclear sclerosis, a benign lens opacity.
+Cataract formation could also indicate older age, but not necessarily.
 Again, this won’t give you an exact estimate of their age, but it will tell you if your pup is young or old.

 The Condition of Your Miniature Dachshund’s Teeth

 One of the easiest ways to determine if your Miniature Dachshund is young or old is to look at their teeth.
-The older your dog’s teeth are, the more yellow they will be and the more tartar they will have.
+The older your dog’s teeth are, the more worn down they will be and the more tartar they might have.
 Also, you (or your vet) will see more wear and tear from years of chewing and eating.
 Younger dogs will have whiter teeth and usually fresher breath.

-As they age, all dogs will eventually start getting gray hair.
-While it won’t give you specific information, if your Miniature Dachshund has a lot of gray hair in their coat, chances are they are an older dog.
+As they age, all dogs will eventually start getting gray hair, especially around their face.
+While it won’t give you specific information, if your Miniature Dachshund has a lot of gray hair, chances are they are an older dog.

 Final Thoughts